-- 3.1 All open water facilities and other water based facilities for which the council is responsible, are maintained in a safe condition for the benefit of the users and the safety of staff.
+- 3.1 All open water facilities and other water based facilities for which the council is responsible, are maintained in a safe condition for the benefit of users and the safety of staff.
 In all cases, the appropriate service area will review these arrangements and risk assessments in accordance with the Open Water Safety Policy. - 3.2 The council has a duty to ensure that visitors to its land are kept reasonably safe.
 This duty can also extend to trespassers, whether or not there is something on the land which might attract them. - 3.3 The council recognises that the provision of appropriate and adequate information and training on water safety to its staff is essential to the development of the Open Water Safety Policy to reduce drowning and accidents.
-All those responsible for the safety of open water will attend a one-day RoSPA water safety course (or similar).
+All those responsible for the safety of open water will attend a one-day RoSPA (Royal Society for the Prevention of Accidents) water safety course (or similar).
 This will be refreshed every five years.
-The council will endeavour to ensure that education is provided to the general public through the services of an Education and Maintenance Officer. - 3.4 All managers responsible for open water sites are required to implement this policy and undertake suitable and sufficient risk assessments in accordance with the Open Water Safety Policy.
+The council will endeavour to ensure that education is provided to the general public. - 3.4 All managers responsible for open water sites are required to implement this policy and undertake suitable and sufficient risk assessments in accordance with the policy.
 The results of risk assessments (including the action taken to reduce the hazard) must be recorded in line with this policy. - 3.5 The inspection regime should be based upon a risk assessment profile determined upon location, public exposure and record of vandalism.
-The results of all formal inspections will be recorded and the documents retained by the designated manager for the site. - 3.6 The council will provide information (verbal and / or written) to the general public on all aspects of open water safety based on the educational resources identified by RoSPA.
-Such resources shall be directed at local schools, community or voluntary groups, being of significant value in promoting the safety message.
-The Education and Maintenance Officer will produce an education programme. - 3.7 The council has adopted the RoSPA banding guide (safety in coastal and inland waters operational guidelines) as best practice.
-This provides a best practice framework to assist operators in developing a consistent approach to certain levels of risk, presented in an urban waterside environment.
+The results of all formal inspections will be recorded and the documents retained by the designated manager for the site.